MHS Aviation (Germany)

-MHS Aviation GmbH is a German charter airline headquartered in Oberhaching, Bavaria.
+MHS Aviation GmbH was a German charter airline headquartered in Oberhaching, Bavaria.
 MHS Aviation is based at nearby Munich Airport, Special Airport Oberpfaffenhofen as well as Mannheim City Airport.
 The company specializes in aircraft charter, aircraft management, aircraft lease and VIP service.
 It currently operates a fleet of 14 charter aircraft.
 The majority of the fleet consists of business aircraft.
 In addition, one Dornier 328 aircraft was operated for the now defunct Rhein-Neckar Air on a scheduled domestic service.

 History

 The company was founded as Munich Helicopter Service (MHS) in 1977.

 After the purchase of the airline by the entrepreneur Gerhard Brandecker in 2009, the airline put a focus on adding business jets to its fleet.
 MHS Aviation has been in business for more than 40 years and has developed into one of the largest executive charter operators in Germany.
 In October 2019 MHS Aviation took delivery of Europe's first Embraer Praetor 600.

 German virtual airline Rhein-Neckar Air, for which MHS Aviation operated all flights, announced it would cease all operations on 31 December 2024.